 Summary

-• Income annuities provide guaranteed income and customizable payment options with advantages of a retirement safety net.
+- Income annuities provide guaranteed income and customizable payment options with advantages of a retirement safety net.

-• Factors such as initial investment, payment length, interest rates and market conditions influence size & performance of payments.
+- Factors such as initial investment, payment length, interest rates and market conditions influence size & performance of payments.

-• Evaluating for retirement should include assessing financial needs/goals & consulting a financial advisor.
+- Evaluating for retirement should include assessing financial needs/goals & consulting a financial advisor.

 There are lots of annuity options available.
 To get help with choosing the right annuity it’s best to speak with an annuity specialist.
 Watch this short video to see how I can help you do this (at no cost to you!).

-Understanding Income Annuities
+How Do Income Annuities Work?

 An income annuity is a financial contract between you and an insurance company that provides a predetermined sum of money on a regular basis, either immediately or at a later date, offering guaranteed lifetime income.
+When you buy an income annuity, the insurer agrees to pay you a set amount regularly, often monthly, for the period you determine.

 The primary options for income annuities are immediate annuities and deferred annuities.
 Immediate annuities start paying within 12 months of purchase, while a deferred annuity begins payments at least 12 months after the initial premium payment.
+These payments are known as guaranteed lifetime income payments.

 Types of Income Annuities